 Pillar 1

-Attracting new people and retaining the existing work force
+Attracting new people and retaining the existing workforce

 By providing clear pathways for entry, career progression and localised access to training and accreditation across the country.